Life-cycle assessment: Life cycle inventory (LCI)

 As referenced in the ISO 14044 standard, the data must be related to the functional unit, as well as the goal and scope.
 However, since the LCA stages are iterative in nature, the data collection phase may cause the goal or scope to change.
-Conversely, a change in the goal or scope during the course of the study may cause additional collection of data or removal or previously collected data in the LCI.
+Conversely, a change in the goal or scope during the course of the study may cause additional collection of data or removal of previously collected data in the LCI.

 The output of an LCI is a compiled inventory of elementary flows from all of the processes in the studied product system(s).
 The data is typically detailed in charts and requires a structured approach due to its complex nature.

 When collecting the data for each process within the system boundary, the ISO LCA standard requires the study to measure or estimate the data in order to quantitatively represent each process in the product system.
 Ideally, when collecting data, a practitioner should aim to collect data from primary sources (e.g., measuring inputs and outputs of a process on-site or other physical means).
 Questionnaire are frequently used to collect data on-site and can even be issued to the respective manufacturer or company to complete.
 Items on the questionnaire to be recorded may include: